Halting U.S. HIV Epidemic By 2030: Difficult But Doable

 Millett and others pointed to changes in Medicaid's structure that could allow states to cut back on funding for HIV/AIDS, limits in the Medicare drug program on what drugs are covered, changes to the Affordable Care Act that have resulted in more people lacking insurance and the high price of HIV/AIDS drugs.

 Indeed, the cost of the administration's new program could be quite substantial.
-PrEP alone currently has a price of about $1,600 a month, according to Medicaid's National Average Drug Acquisition Cost database.
+PrEP alone currently has a price of about $1,600 a month, according to Medicaid's National Average Drug Acquisition Cost database

 About 1.2 million people are at risk for HIV and would benefit from PrEP, the CDC says, but only 10 percent of those people are currently receiving it.
 Most insurance policies cover the cost and Medicaid pays for it in several states.
 Federal health centers serving low-income Americans also provide PrEP.